gushitong/libzmap/README.md

 Python Support
 --------------

-The libnmap code is tested against the following python interpreters:
+The libzmap code is tested against the following python interpreters:

 - Python 2.7 (Test on ubuntu-15.10 with zmap-2.1.0);